leondreamed-archives/portfolio-showcase/slides.md

 Typically, communication (especially when it comes to presentations and public speaking) hasn't been my strongest area, and that's why it's been my main area of focus throughout the last four years of English courses.

-Of course, communication doesn't just include verbal communication, but also written communication, which composes the majority of my work showcased in this learner's portfolio.
+Of course, communication doesn't just include verbal communication but also written communication, which composes the majority of my work showcased in this learner's portfolio.
 For some types of assignments, you might find that my communication is decently effective and somewhat concise.
 And for others...let's just say there's definitely room for improvement.

 In any case, I hope you enjoy browsing through my portfolio showcase!